OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flowsum/top.md

 # flowsum top

-Graph Total Premium of a stock. /flowsum, /flowsum wk, /flowsum exp, /flowsum top
+Graph Total Premium of a top 10 stocks by calls and puts.

 ### Usage